 About Me

-- Multi-Object Tracking: Developing transformer-enhanced algorithms for tracking subjects in complex environments with occlusions and varying lighting conditions.
+- Multi-Object Tracking: Transformer-enhanced and graph-based algorithms for tracking in complex environments — including occlusions, crowded scenes, and multi-camera setups.

-- Human-Machine Interaction: Exploring motion analysis and anomaly detection for assistive technology, focusing on exoskeleton control and rehabilitation.
+- Human-Machine Interaction: Motion analysis and uncertainty-aware anomaly detection for exoskeleton control and rehabilitation.

-- Medical AI: Creating personalized prognostic models for oncology that enhance clinical decision-making through interpretable machine learning.
+- Medical AI: Personalized prognostic models for oncology via interpretable machine learning.

 Publications